sovisrushain/sovisrushain/README.md

 ## I'm a Full Stack Software Developer

-- 🎯 I’m currently working on technologies like Spring,  Angular and React .
+- 🎯 I’m currently working on technologies like Spring,  Angular and React.
-- 🎮 I’m currently learning everything about Frontend and Backend technologies .
+- 🎮 I’m currently learning everything about Frontend and Backend technologies.
-- 🏆 Future Goals: Become a tech master. - Never stop creating new ideas .
+- 🏆 Future Goals: Become a tech master. - Never stop creating new ideas.
-- 😃 Fun fact: I love to watch football and read detective novels .
+- 😃 Fun fact: I love to watch football and read detective novels.